tim-atapagra/auth-service/README.md

 ### To start application

-1. Create an empty env file and provide the creds you received from me
+1. Clone and create an empty env file in the root of application.
+Provide the creds you received from me

 2. Run